 Bird flu has become so entrenched in Asia that it may never disappear.
 At this point, experts can only hope to contain it and, if possible, prevent a human epidemic.
 Asian countries are searching for outbreaks of bird flu in chickens and ducks and are destroying any affected flocks.
 But because many of the outbreaks occur on small family farms scattered throughout the countryside, not all outbreaks are reported or discovered by authorities, according to the World Health Organization.

 In the United States, health officials have put together pandemic bird flu prevention measures.
 The Food and Drug Administration (FDA) has approved the first U.S. vaccine against bird flu.
-While there has only been one reported case of human bird flu in the United States, in 2003, the vaccine could provide limited early protection against widespread infection.
+While there has only been one reported cases of human bird flu in the United States, the vaccine could provide limited early protection against widespread infection.
 Having a vaccine readily available in case there is an outbreak will buy time for health officials who could then develop a vaccine tailor-made to the specific strain of bird flu that develops in the United States.

 What can I do to protect myself?

-Since bird flu is limited to Asia, parts of Europe, the eastern Mediterranean, and Africa, there's no reason to take extra precautions in other places.
 At this point, the World Health Organization has not yet advised travelers to avoid any countries because of bird flu, and the risk of getting it is low.

 But if you do travel to any of the more than 50 countries that has reported a bird flu outbreak in poultry or wild birds (including Thailand, Japan, Korea, India, Nigeria, Russia, and Zimbabwe), avoid poultry farms, contact with animals in live food markets, or surfaces that appear to be contaminated by feces from poultry or other animals.
 The CDC also advises travelers to clean their hands frequently with soap and water or an alcohol-based hand cleaner.
 In addition, travelers to affected countries should only eat poultry products -- such as chicken or eggs -- that have been thoroughly cooked.
 Heat destroys influenza virus.